towerg/Web-browser/README.md

 # Web-browser
-A basic text based web-brower in Rust
+A basic text based web-brower written in Rust